 These Simple Lemon Lime Margaritas are filled with only 4 ingredients – lemon, lime, simple syrup and tequila!
 They’re tart, a little sweet and so refreshing!

-This post was originally published in May 2018 – I’ve since updated the photos!
+This post was originally published in May 2018, was updated again in April 2020 – I’ve updated the photos again!

 Why You Should Ditch the Store-Bought Mix and Make Your Own!